Facebook Pixel Scholarships - FAQ | Western Kentucky University

 General Scholarship Questions

-Academic and collegiate scholarships that are available at WKU are posted on the Department of Student Financial Assistance's website located at https://www.wku.edu/financialaid/scholarships/.
+Scholarship offerings available at WKU are posted on the Department of Student Financial Assistance's website located at https://www.wku.edu/financialaid/scholarships/.
 The WKU Scholarship Program provides freshmen and transfer awards to new undergraduate students who have achieved high academic standards.
 These scholarships are based upon academic merit and potential for superior achievement in college, not on financial need.
+Scholarship offers are limited and will be offered pending timely application and availability of funds.

-READ THE ELIGIBILITY REQUIREMENTS of the scholarships you are interested in FIRST.
+Read the eligibility requirements of the scholarships you are interested in first.
 Save yourself time and energy by not applying for scholarships with qualifications you don’t match.
-If you meet the basic requirements for an award, APPLY!
+If you meet the basic requirements for an award, apply!
 Apply to as many sources as possible.
 Be complete and concise, but also creative.
 Apply as far in advance as possible.
 Avoid spelling and grammatical errors; have someone else read and proofread your application before you send it off.
 Always apply for need-based financial aid first.
-Universities would love to award EVERY deserving student, but limited scholarship dollars make this impossible.

 No. Only Composite ACT/SAT scores can be used for awards that require specific test scores.

 The Teacher Scholarship will not change to an Accept until we receive the funds.
 All you need to do is be sure you have signed and returned the promissory note for the scholarship.
-Keep checking your TopNet account, and when the money comes to WKU, your offer will change to an Accept.
+Keep checking your TopNet account, and when the funds are received by WKU, the scholarship will reflect as paid.

 Yes.
-If you are receiving any kind of financial aid from university or outside sources, you must report the scholarship to the financial aid office.
-Unfortunately, the university will adjust your financial aid package to compensate.
-Nevertheless, the outside scholarship will have some beneficial effects.
-At WKU, outside scholarships are used to replace loans instead of grants.
+If you are receiving any kind of financial aid from university or outside sources, you must report the scholarship to the Department of Student Financial Assistance.
+The university must adjust your financial aid package to account for the scholarship.

 Private donor scholarship checks may be dropped off in person by the student (be sure to endorse if a joint check) in Potter Hall, Third Floor, or mailed to: